jdn000/phapp/README.md

-# LIS Server
+# Paul Harris App

-Backend server application of new Laboratory Information System for Roman Diaz Lab.
+Backend of the application to Paul Harris School